preludeorg/community/docs/operator/advanced/links.md

 - `facts`: after each command gets run, Operator will parse data out of it's standard output to incrementally learn more about the operation and sequence future TTPs as part of the chain being executed. we store two types of facts:
     - `input`: a list of all the facts (as key-value pairs) that were used to fill in the open variables when generating the request in question
     - `output`: a list of all the facts (also as key-value pairs) that were learned from running the command after it got executed.
-- `metadata`: though we try to be exhaustive and capture as much as we can about each execution, there may be extra information that you'll want to store with each `link` for doing analysis of your own. for instance, some users may want to correlate requests by some other network interface than the one captured by default, rather than the hostname, while others may wish to tag each request with a vector clock determined by some external oracle that they have a custom agent integrated to work with. all of these use cases and more can be supported by having agents that write custom attributes to each links' metadata, which will be seamlessly passed through by Operator to your outpost/publisher of choice.
+- `metadata`: though we try to be exhaustive and capture as much as we can about each execution, there may be extra information that you'll want to store with each `link` for doing analysis of your own. for instance, some users may want to correlate requests by some other network interface than the one captured by default, rather than the hostname, while others may wish to tag each request with a vector clock determined by some external oracle that they have a custom agent integrated to work with, or the status of an endpoint side detection via EDR, etc. all of these use cases and more can be supported by having agents that write custom attributes to each links' metadata, which will be seamlessly passed through by Operator to your outpost/publisher of choice.